 APPROPRIATE INAPPROPRIATE Clothes with brand names and acceptable pictures Clothes/jewelry having any writing or pictures depicting or promoting alcohol or illegal drugs cannot be worn in school.
 Clothes/jewelry having any writing or pictures depicting and/or promoting violence, cruelty, obscenity, racist or derogatory comments are not to be worn in school.
 Any clothing with "FCUK" is inappropriate.
 Any jewelry that can cause physical harm may not be worn.
-Headdresses can be worn indoors for religious and health reasons.
-Hats, head bands, scarves, hoods, wave caps, do-rags, etc. shall be removed and placed in locker or backpack.
 All pants must be worn at the hip/waist.
 Pants sagging below the waist to expose undergarments cannot be worn.
 Skirts/pants and blouses must be continuous from the neckline to the waist (tops must meet bottoms).
 Students must not wear clothing that exposes their abdomens.
 Blouses with low necklines and skirts or shorts of inappropriate lengths cannot be worn.
 Bottoms must be at least mid-thigh in length.
 Tank tops with thick straps.
 Spaghetti straps and tube tops are not allowed.
 Coats shall be removed and placed in lockers.
 Students must not wear bulky outerwear inside the school.
 After coming in from outside, coats must be placed in their lockers.
 All clothes must be clean, and without tears and rips.
 Deliberately torn clothes and dirty clothes must not be worn.
 Footwear must be worn at all times.
 Bare feet are not allowed.